hustcer/nushell.github.io/.ebook-pub/modules.md

 # Modules

 Similar to many other programming languages, Nushell also has modules to organize your code.
-Each module is a "bag" containing a bunch of definitions (typically commands) that you can export (take out or the bag) and use in your current scope.
+Each module is a "bag" containing a bunch of definitions (typically commands) that you can export (take out of the bag) and use in your current scope.
 Since Nushell is also a shell, modules allow you to modify environment variables when importing them.

 ## Quick Overview